The Bayesian Context Trees State Space Model for time series modelling and forecasting: Introduction

-{\bf Algorithmic tools for inference.} A family of important algorithms are introduced in conjunction with the BCT-X framework.
-First, the `continuous Context-Tree Weighting' algorithm (CCTW) computes the \textit{evidence}~\cite{mackay:92} exactly, with all models and parameters integrated out.
-Second, the `continuous Bayesian Context Trees' (CBCT) and $k$-CBCT algorithms identify the~$k$ {\em a~posteriori} most likely (MAP) context-tree models, along with their exact posterior probabilities.
-And lastly, a direct Monte Carlo procedure is developed for further exploring the~posterior.
+A family of important algorithms are introduced in conjunction with the BCT-X framework, by adapting the algorithms described in~\cite{BCT-JRSSB:22} for the discrete-valued setting to the much more general setting considered here.
+First, the `Generalised Context-Tree Weighting' algorithm (GCTW) computes the \textit{evidence}~\cite{mackay:92} exactly, with all models and parameters integrated out.
+Second, the `Generalised Bayesian Context Trees' (GBCT) and $k$-GBCT algorithms identify the~$k$ {\em a~posteriori} most likely (MAP) context-tree models, along with their posterior probabilities.
+Lastly, a direct Monte Carlo procedure is developed for further exploring the~posterior.

 Importantly, using this Bayesian approach, the set of relevant states -- namely, the context tree model -- is identified directly from the data, and does not need to be specified {\em a priori}.
 This avoids common overfitting problems that lead to lack of interpretability and poor out-of-sample performance.
 Moreover, the above algorithms have only linear complexity and allow for sequential updates.
 These properties are ideally suited for online forecasting and provide an important practical advantage compared to standard ML-based time series approaches.